 Women in Engineering

-- Educational & Networking Events – Focus on broadening the discussion around the experiences of underrepresented groups in engineering and how to support a diverse engineering community encompassing both Professional Development and Diversity & Inclusion topics.
-Previous events have included career talks from women leaders in power electronics and discussions on career advancement.
-All events are open to all members of the IEEE PELS Community, regardless of gender identity.
-Events are held at APEC, ECCE, and various other PELS-sponsored conferences.
-Announcements for future events are listed on the PELS website under Upcoming Events, in the PELS email newsletter, and on individual conference websites.
+- Educational and Networking Events: WIE events focus on broadening the discussion around the experiences of underrepresented groups in engineering and how to support a diverse engineering community that encompasses both professional development as well as diversity and inclusion topics.
+Events are open to all members of the PELS community regardless of gender identity and are held at various PELS-sponsored conferences, such as APEC and ECCE.
+Previous events include career talks from women leaders in power electronics and discussions on career advancement.
+Announcements for future events are listed on the PELS website under Upcoming Events, in the PELS eNewsletter, and on individual conference websites.

-- Membership Advancement – Supporting the advancement of women members to IEEE Senior Member and nominations for IEEE Fellow.
+- Membership Advancement: Support the advancement of women members to IEEE Senior Members and nominate women to become IEEE Fellows.

 - Visibility Tracking: Track statistics of PELS members who are women and a part of Administrative Committees, Conference Committees, Distinguished Lecturers, IEEE Fellows, Journal Editorial Boards, PELS Award Recipients, and Regional Distinguished Lecturers.

 Support for Events

 PELS is offering support for WIE activities at conferences.
 Each submission is evaluated by the PELS WIE Committee for consideration and will receive a response within seven business days.
 In exchange for funding, the requestor must commit to providing the following items:

 - How the event supports PELS' diversity initiatives and future plans